-I’m just not artistic.
-You know?
-Like, at ALL.
-I’mcrafty.
+I'm one of those people who are just not artistic.
+Most anything I draw or paint looks like it was done by a preschooler.
+I’m crafty.
 I enjoy arranging bits of stuff into something that looks good.
 I rock at projects like shadow boxes, travel journals, and patchwork quilts.

-But when it comes to anything remotely artistic, I’m a big fat failure.
-Meh.
-I’m fine with it, for the most part.
-Even sparkly unicorns can’t be good at everything, amirite?
+But when it comes to anything remotely artistic, I'm kind of a big fat failure.
+I'm mostly okay with that.
+I have other talents.

 But then: bullet journals.